-Average Rate per 100,000 based on average fatalities from CY 08-12 (6) $\div$ total employees in FY12 (333,541) (x) 100,000 = 1.8
+Average Rate per 100,000 based on average fatalities from CY 08-12 (6) \div total employees in FY12 (333,541) (x) 100,000 = 1.8

 The fatality rate in Alaska for fatalities caused by circumstances under the control of AKOSH is very low.
 The plan does not require year-by-year reductions.
-The overall goal is a 10% reduction in the rate of workplace fatalities over the 5 year baseline.
+The overall goal is a 10% reduction in the rate of work-place fatalities over the 5 year baseline.
 AKOSH monitors the number of fatalities each year by industry and targets resources to the industrial categories where fatalities are occurring.

-Reduce the number of worker injuries and illnesses in the construction industry by focusing compliance, consultation, and outreach efforts on the causes of "struck by" and "falling" incidents.
+Reduce the number of worker injuries and illnesses in the construction industry by focusing compliance, consultation, and outreach efforts on the causes of "struck by" and "falling" incidents by at least 10% from FY 2014 through FY 2018

-Reduce the lost time injury and illness rate in the construction industry as determined by the number of lost time injuries and illnesses per hundred employees by 2%.
+Reduce the lost time injury and illness rate in the construction industry as determined by the number of lost time injuries and illnesses per hundred employees by 2%